-Special easy tuning harmonica for education and training with free courses and hundreds of tabs
+Special easy tuning harmonica with free online courses and tabs for easier playing blues, pop, rock, country music, reggae, etc.

 We have prepared 10 online courses, beginner to advanced, and a huge, ever-growing number of tabs.

 And you can use all that for free!

 The Diatonic harmonica (often referred to as the blues harp) was created by a Bohemian instrument maker, Joseph Richter, in 1826, almost 200 years ago, and it was initially designed for playing European folk music.